willeslau/mini-blockchain/README.md

 # mini-blockchain
-A mini blockchain for studying purposes.
+A mini blockchain for studying purposes and rust.
 Based on the implementation of Bitcoin.